 TMJ or TMD disorder is a condition that can affect anyone especially those who already have some form of dental issues like malocclusions.
 The National Institute of Dental and Craniofacial Research (NIDCR) stated that there is an estimate of 10 million Americans who have the said disorder.
 Despite this, there are still some people who are unfamiliar with the condition and its effects on one’s health.

 TMJ is the abbreviation for Temporomandibular Joint, and the condition is TMD, but most people refer to it as the joint’s name.
 It acts as a hinge that connects the jaw and the skull located in front of each person’s ear.
-The purpose of this joints is to let people use their jaws properly when talking, yawning, or chewing.
+The purpose of these joints is to let people use their jaws properly when talking, yawning, or chewing.
 The problem usually occurs when the joint is accidentally injured or damaged due to certain factors like malocclusions, bruxism, and jaw injuries.
 When this happens, the patient may find it difficult to use the joints as they normally do.

 Here are some of the common things a patient should watch out for:

 - Pain on the jaw joints, neck, shoulder, ear, and face.

 - Unbearable pain when trying to open the mouth wide